mershark/Leaderboard/README.md

 - [📝 License](#license)

-# 📖 Set Up Project With Webpack <a name="about-project"></a>
+# 📖 Leaderboard Website <a name="about-project"></a>

-In this project I build a simple yet powerful webpack boilerplate, which can be used as a starting point in a project.
+In this project I set up a JavaScript for a Leaderboard list app, using webpack and ES6 features, notably modules.
+This is the basic structure of the application.

 ## 🛠 Built With <a name="built-with"></a>